jospueyo/singularity-guide/examples/1-example-postgis-container.md

 container using a client (e.g. psql or pgAdmin).

 - Host name/address: the remote IP of your cluster
-- Port: 54320 (or whatever you set in the step 6)
+- Port: 54320 (or whatever you set in step 6)
 - Username: postgres
 - Password: the one you set in step 4